AntenorZapata/AntenorZapata/README.md

 ### 💻 I’m currently learning:

 -  More and more about React/Redux 💙
--  How to build REST-API's with Java / Spring Boot 🔥
+-  How to build REST-API's with Node / Express 🔥
 -  Data structures and algorithms with JS 🧠

 ### 🤹 Hobbies: